modular/modular/LLCL/docs/WorkQueueNonblocking.md

-This is a challenging problem to deal with, particularly with large scale software systems - most existing code in the world was built on top of existing blocking APIs (e.g. even simple things like `printf` can block!).
-We also face the unfortunate situation where some important OS's (e.g. like older Linux kernels) [don't even support non-blocking async I/O](http://davmac.org/davpage/linux/async-io.html).
+This is a challenging problem to deal with, particularly with large scale software systems - most existing code in the world was built on top of existing blocking APIs (for example even simple things like `printf` can block!).
+We also face the unfortunate situation where some important OS's (for example like older Linux kernels) [don't even support non-blocking async I/O](http://davmac.org/davpage/linux/async-io.html).